-VLAN affects the Ping and RFC2544/Router Latency test, i.e. when VLAN is enabled, only frames with VLAN tag will be accepted.
+VLAN affects the Ping and RFC2544/Router Latency test, i.e. when VLAN is enabled, the Network Master accepts only frames with VLAN tag.
 Furthermore, Ping replies will only be sent if the Ping request contains the same VLAN ID as the one selected.